UPB-SysSec/stekruebe-pipeline/README.md

 ## Usage
 The artifact itself consists of a series of (Python) scripts and Docker containers.
+Instructions here are based on a clean Ubuntu 25.04 installation, but should work on other distributions as well.
 ### Requirements
 - Python 3.12+
 - Docker
 - Docker Compose
 - pip
 - golang 1.19+
-For Ubuntu 25.04, you can install the required dependencies with:
+You can install these dependencies using the following commands:
 ```bash
 apt install python3-dev python3-full docker.io cmake libjudy-dev libgmp-dev libpcap-dev flex byacc libjson-c-dev gengetopt libunistring-dev golang
 systemctl start docker.service